neooffice/NeoOffice/README.txt

    http://www.neooffice.org/neojava/javadownload.php

+   Important: the build will fail if Oracle's Java 9 or 10 are installed so be sure to delete such versions from the /Library/Java/JavaVirtualMachines folder before starting the build.

 3. Install the following Mac Ports packages by downloading, compiling, and installing the following packages from the http://www.macports.org/ website.
 Note that you will need download and install the latest MacPorts Yosemite package to install the MacPorts "port" command.
 The "port" command is then used to do the downloading, compiling, and installation of the following packages:

    sudo /opt/local/bin/port install autoconf -x11